jadianes/winerama-recommender-tutorial/tutorials/tutorial_1.md

 Remember that you can follow the tutorial at any development stage by forking [the repo](https://github.com/jadianes/winerama-recommender-tutorial) into your own GitHub account, and then cloning into your workspace and checking out the appropriate tag.
 By forking the repo you are free to change it as you like and experiment with it as much as you need.
 If at any point you feel like having a little bit of help with some step of the tutorial, or with making it your own, we can have a [1:1 Codementor session](https://www.codementor.io/jadianes) about it.

-Usually will have deployed the latest stage of the app running [at Koding](http://jadianes.koding.io:8000/reviews/), including all the related tutorials updates.
+Usually we will have deployed the latest stage of the app running [at Koding](http://jadianes.koding.io:8000/reviews/), including all the related tutorials updates.
 But let's start with our project from scratch!

 ## Koding as a development server